Dalmeny & Surrounds

-Just 12kms north of the idyllic seaside town of Narooma, Dalmeny sits behind the middle of three prominent headlands.
+Just 12kms north of the idyllic seaside town of Narooma, on the south coast of NSW, Dalmeny sits behind the middle of three prominent headlands.
 Mummuga Head to the north is the southern point of a long beach that stretches from Potato Point in the north.
-To the south of Dalmeny, Yabarra Point offers spectacular views of the coastline and Montague Island from a viewing platform.
+To the south of Dalmeny, Yabarra Point offers spectacular views of the coastline and Barunguba Montague Island from a viewing platform.

 Eat & drink

-Dalmeny has a small but well provisioned shopping precinct which includes a supermarket.
-It’s progressive food scene with obligatory coastal cafes, like Sea Salt, is complemented by Big Niles Brewing Co, a craft beer brewery, and an organic smoothie, juice and light-bites bar, Wildflower Organics.
-Try the Tropicana smoothie for a real taste of coastal paradise!
+When you visit Dalmeny you will find it has a small but well provisioned shopping precinct which includes a supermarket.
+Its progressive food scene with obligatory coastal cafes, like Sea Salt, is complemented by Big Niles Brewing Co, a local craft beer brewery.
+Why not throw the award winning ‘Harry’s Pale Ale’ on your list of things to do in Dalmeny, and experience the real taste of coastal paradise

 If you’re looking for a beach hike, head north of Dalmeny, past Mummuga Lake and follow the beach from the boardwalk.
 You can walk all the way to Potato Point.

 More to Explore

 Once you’ve had your fill of things to do in Dalmeny, explore the other popular tourist attractions nearby.